achiarato/GoVPP/README.md

 - ...

 In order to import the code to your personale GitHub repository:
-1. Clone the Repository into your local environment
+1. Clone the Repository into your personal GitHub
 2. Open the code in code editing application (ex.
 Visual Studio)
 3. Make your code changes
 4. Find and Replace all the achiarato/GoVPP links with your GitHub repository path